 A youth with disability shall meet one or more of these criteria for the award: be engaged in activities that improve the quality of life of people with disabilities in Missouri or demonstrate social activism that improves their community in Missouri.

-The Governor’s Council on Disability is now accepting nominations for the 2020 Youth Leadership Award.
-Please see the instructions for nominations for more information.
-The deadline for nominations has been extended to February 15, 2021.
+The Governor’s Council on Disability is now accepting nominations for the 2021 Youth Leadership Award.
+Please see the instructions for nominations for more information and complete the nomination form.

 2021 Youth Leadership Award – Instructions for Nominations